Dimensional Analysis & Similitude

 Distorted Models

-When complete geometric similarity is physically or economically impossible, especially for river or harbor models where horizontal scales are much larger than vertical scales.
+Distorted models are used when complete geometric similarity is physically or economically impossible, especially for river or harbor models where horizontal scales are much larger than vertical scales.

 Vertical Exaggeration